 Don’t be afraid to drop your low quality clients.
 Red flags are when a client wants to micromanage everything or insists on time-tracking.
 While revisions are sometimes needed, look out for excessive revision requests that don’t actually improve the quality of the work.
 Fire any clients that treat you with disrespect.

 There are more than enough high quality clients out there, focus on them.
+Feel free to pass the bad ones off to a new freelancer who actually needs to put up with their run around.

-Incidentally, you can use your success on Upwork and the other Freelancing platforms as proof of your expertise when you’re going after similar clients on LinkedIn.
+Incidentally, you can use your success on Upwork and the other Freelancing platforms as social proof of your expertise when you’re going after similar clients on LinkedIn.
 Use Upwork to put some “points on the board” when you’re first getting started, keep the good clients and start hunting for similar work on LinkedIn and specialized Facebook groups.
 There are few things in life quite as fun as firing a “bad client” account when you’ve already got their “good client” replacement lined up and ready to go, especially if they’ve been a condescending pain in the tail for a few months.
 Not saying, just saying.
 In any event, Check out our free guide to finding consulting clients on LinkedIn.

 Done Correctly, The Process Works